bequrios/jolux-sphinx/doc/official_compilation.md

 ## Example

-Throughout this sub-page, the federal constitution is used as an example of an entry in the official compilation.
+Throughout this sub-page, the federal constitution is used as an example of an entry in the OC.

 - URI: https://fedlex.data.admin.ch/eli/oc/1999/404
 - URL: https://www.fedlex.admin.ch/eli/oc/1999/404